sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 + Complex Scenarios
   + Multiple datasets:
     + More than one datasource: product catalog, reviews, ERP, CRM
-    + Data source is too big, processing needs to be partitioned
+    + Data source is too big, data needs to be partitioned
   + Multiple Indexes
     + One for each region, in each languages
     + Each region demands different fields or ranking or Analyzer or suggester